YcleptJohn/placement-report/report.md

 to be able see these areas come together and work as a full stack developer.
-My work in Dev Foundations has also given me a wealth of infrastructural and deep architectural knowledge that I would have never had otherwise.
+My work in Dev Foundations has also given me a wealth of infrastructural and deep architectural knowledge that I would have never gained otherwise.
 I'm glad to be walking away with such a vast array of learnings that I can apply throughout my future.

 Communication was one of my weaknesses coming into this year, but I feel